liuhe2020/next-modern-website/README.md

-This is a Next.JS starter template with pre-installed Tailwind CSS configuration.
+This is a showcase modern website built with Next.JS and Tailwind CSS.
-\
-\
-Clone it to get started.